arengu/arengu.github.io/docs/product/flows/actions.md

 #### Serialize to JSON

-Useful when you use [Send request](#send-request) action and you need a JSON string.
+Useful when you use [Send request](#send-request) actions and you need a JSON string.
 Nevertheless, this serialization is not needed for native integrations because they already serialize the data when needed.

 ### MailChimp